Skip to main content

 limitnumberOptionalNumber of results to return, useful when no assets are specified.
 Defaults to either all or 100

-- type: crypto-watch-list options: limit: 10
+- type: crypto-watch-list

 Or

-Crypto Token Price History#
+Crypto Token Price History

 Shows recent price history for a given crypto asset, using price data fetched from CoinGecko